Can osteopathy help shoulder arthritis?

 Aston-Clinic-New-Malden

-HEALTH ADVICE By Laurie Melrose-Doering, Osteopath & Applied Kinesiologist TOPICS IN THE POST Recent Post Subscapularis tendinopathy is a very painful condition usually caused by overuse or traumatic injury to the subscapularis tendon.
-The subscapularis muscle is one of the rotator cuff muscles and, as such, plays an important role in stabilizing the ball-in-socket joint of the […]
+HEALTH ADVICE By Laurie Melrose-Doering, Osteopath, Medical Herbalist & Applied Kinesiologist TOPICS IN THE POST Recent Post Subscapularis tendinopathy is a very painful condition usually caused by overuse or traumatic injury to the subscapularis tendon.
+The subscapularis muscle is one of the rotator cuff muscles and, as such, plays an important role in stabilizing the ball-in-socket joint […]

 Can Osteopathy Help Thoracic Outlet Syndrome?

-HEALTH ADVICE By Laurie Melrose-Doering, Osteopath & Applied Kinesiologist TOPICS IN THE POST Recent Post Thoracic outlet syndrome (TOS) describes compression of the nerves and blood vessels as they pass from the neck and thoracic outlet into the shoulder and arm.
-TOS has a very broad list of symptoms, ranging from pins and needles or numbness in […]
+HEALTH ADVICE By Laurie Melrose-Doering, Osteopath, Medical Herbalist & Applied Kinesiologist TOPICS IN THE POST Recent Post Thoracic outlet syndrome (TOS) describes compression of the nerves and blood vessels as they pass from the neck and thoracic outlet into the shoulder and arm.
+TOS has a very broad list of symptoms, ranging from pins and needles or […]